asanson19/ee450_project_code/README.md

 ```

 ### Advanced Encryption Algorithm Details
-The algorithm performs multiple transformations:
+The algorithm performs multiple transformations in the following order:

 1. **ASCII Conversion with Length Encoding:**
    - Each character is converted to ASCII value